Mia-Salazar/spotiapp/README.md

 # Spotiapp

-> A project made in Angular using Spotify APIMy first project made with Angular, Javascript, SASS, Bootstrap4, CSS3 and HTML5
+> A project made with Angular, Javascript, SASS, Bootstrap4, CSS3 and HTML5 using Spotify API.

 ``` bash
 # install dependencies